Distressed Debt

 The Market for Distressed Debt — Participants, Structure, and Evolution

 The distressed debt market is not a formal exchange or a defined institutional structure.
 It is a community of specialized investors, traders, lawyers, advisors, and financial institutions who participate in transactions involving stressed and distressed companies at various stages of the credit deterioration and restructuring cycle.
-Understanding who participates, why, and with what objectives is essential to understanding how the market functions and how pricing is determined.

 The sell side of the distressed market historically included the trading desks of major investment banks, which maintained markets in distressed bonds and loans and provided liquidity to institutional clients seeking to exit positions as credit quality deteriorated.
-In the post-financial-crisis period, regulatory changes — particularly the Volcker Rule restrictions on proprietary trading by bank holding companies and the increased capital charges associated with holding distressed securities — materially reduced the willingness of bank trading desks to carry distressed inventory.
+In the post-financial-crisis period, regulatory changes — particularly the Volcker Rule restrictions on proprietary trading by bank holding companies and the increased capital charges associated with holding distressed securities under Basel III — materially reduced the willingness of bank trading desks to carry distressed inventory.
 The reduction in dealer balance sheet capacity has had lasting consequences for distressed market liquidity, widening bid-ask spreads in illiquid situations, increasing the cost of execution, and shifting the locus of price discovery from dealer markets toward the buyside community that now dominates the space.

 Alongside dedicated distressed funds, the market includes event-driven hedge funds that move in and out of distressed situations opportunistically, long-only credit managers that hold investment-grade bonds into distress rather than selling, bank creditors seeking to manage or exit leveraged loan exposure, insurance companies and pension funds that are required to sell securities when they fall below investment grade, and trade creditors, landlords, and litigation claimants who become creditors through the normal course of business rather than through deliberate capital markets activity.
-The diversity of this participant base — with widely varying objectives, time horizons, legal sophistication, and risk tolerances — is itself a source of trading opportunity, because it creates situations where securities are priced to reflect the needs of the most motivated seller rather than the considered view of the most analytical buyer.

 How Distressed Debt Trades

+The mechanics of distressed debt trading differ in important ways from the trading of performing corporate bonds and leveraged loans.
 Distressed bonds trade over-the-counter, typically quoted on a dollar price basis rather than a spread basis.
 This shift from spread to price is itself a signal of distress — when a bond is yielding twenty or thirty percent, expressing its value as a spread to Treasuries becomes analytically unhelpful, and the relevant metric becomes the dollar recovery expectation: what will the holder receive in a restructuring, and when.
-Pricing is therefore anchored to recovery analysis rather than to duration and spread, and the analytical tools required to evaluate a distressed bond are correspondingly different from those used in conventional credit.
+Pricing is therefore anchored to recovery analysis rather than to duration and spread.
+The CEOC second-lien bonds trading at 14.75 cents in January 2015 were not priced as a yield spread — they were priced as a recovery bet, and the question for the buyer was not what return would be generated at maturity but what the bankruptcy process would deliver and when.

 In both bonds and loans, bid-ask spreads in distressed situations can be extraordinarily wide relative to performing credit — often several points on a dollar-price basis, and sometimes considerably more in illiquid situations where there are few natural buyers and sellers and where information asymmetry between participants is significant.
 This illiquidity premium is a structural feature of the distressed market, not an anomaly, and it reflects the genuine difficulty of valuing instruments whose outcome depends on legal processes, negotiating dynamics, and factual developments that are inherently uncertain and not publicly known.